NorskRegnesentral/ccc21/HOWTO.md

-# Hvordan bruke CCC 2.1 / How to use CCC 2.1
+# Hvordan bruke FFKS / How to use M3C

-Denne filen innholder informasjon om hvordan installere og bruker CCC 2.1. / This document contains information on how to install and use CCC 2.1.
+Denne filen innholder informasjon om hvordan installere og bruker FFKS. / This document contains information on how to install and use M3C.

 ## Hvordan kjøre koden i development-modus fra datamaskinen?